TheRegularDX/ESPDoubleRelayBlink/README.md

 # ESPDoubleRelayBlink
-this is a simple example of how to use the ESP8266 double relay board from aliexpress with arduino firmware.
+this is a simple example of how to use the ESP8266 serial double relay board from aliexpress with arduino firmware.

 # Important bits
-this is a serial relay module, which means that the relays aren't directly connected to the main ESP01 module, instead they are controlled by a built-in mcu that recieves serial commands.

-First, serial begin (in this case im disabling the RX pin to use it as a regular GPIO pin for sensors or peripherals, which is sometimes not recommended)
+(im disabling the RX pin to use it as a regular GPIO pin for sensors or peripherals, which is sometimes not recommended)

 ```C++
 Serial.begin(115200, SERIAL_8N1, SERIAL_TX_ONLY);